-On the 4th of February, Avaya announced their intention to discontinue the supply of ADI licenses for any software version prior to R10 for the IP Office 500v2 phone system after the 10th of June 2019.
-This means that you will not be able to add any functionality unless a software update is performed to bring your system up to either R10.1 or the current R11 that both use the later PLDS licenses.
-R11 was originally released in May 2018 and is currently at Service Pack 2.
+On the 4th of February, Avaya announced their intention to discontinue the supply of ADI licenses for any software version prior to R10 for the IP Office 500v2 phone system after the 5th of December 2019.
+This means that you will not be able to add any functionality unless a software update is performed to bring your system up to at least R10.1 or the current R11 that are licensed under the PLDS system.
+In the event of an SD card failure (they do wear out) it will not be possible to do a license swap to a new card without upgrading.
+R11 was originally released in May 2018 and is currently at Feature Pack 4, Service Pack 1.

 Advantages of upgrading: